Partygate – Will June be the end of Boris Johnson?

 “It’s just a bunch of disgruntled guys with no plan who want to blow up the place.”

-The government should concentrate on the cost of living crisis, energy policy, and the invasion of Ukraine, according to the source.
+The government should concentrate on the cost of living crisis, energy policy, etc according to the source.
 “I can’t think of anything more stupid or self-indulgent than concluding that a Conservative beauty pageant is more important than all of that.”

 But, if that happens, we already know how the prime minister would attempt to win a vote of confidence.
 Mr. Johnson’s supporters claim that he is the only person who can maintain the wide coalition of voters who gave the party a landslide victory in the last election together.